ndurell/bugsnag-breadcrumb-test/README.md

 # bugsnag-breadcrumb-test
-A simple to demonstrate a bug with breadcrumbs.
+A simple app to demonstrate a bug with breadcrumbs.